makersacademy/airport_challenge/README.txt

 Identify methods that were doing too much, creating new methods such that each filled the SRP in my opinion Make all inward facing methods private
-Double check with rubocop about any guideline violations, make those changes (apart from the one commented on)
+Double check with rubocop about any guideline violations, make those changes (including adding code to make it happy airport:49-50)

 ## Comment about Weather being so empty